All States

 Washington state's housing market is anchored by the Seattle-Tacoma metro area, home to major employers like Amazon, Microsoft, and Boeing.
 Several counties carry high-cost conforming loan limits due to elevated home values.
 The state has no income tax, which combined with a strong tech-driven economy, continues to attract buyers from across the country.
 Markets east of the Cascades like Spokane and the Tri-Cities offer more affordable alternatives.

-With access to over 160 lenders through West Capital Lending, I can shop your loan across multiple investors to find the best rate and terms available for your specific situation in Washington.
+With access to over 90 lenders through Lumin Lending Inc., I can shop your loan across multiple investors to find the right rate and terms for your specific situation in Washington.
 Whether you are a first-time homebuyer, looking to refinance, or building an investment portfolio, I have programs designed to fit your needs.

 Frequently Asked Questions